spacetelescope/stpsf/docs/jwst.rst

 or equivalently the image on the detector is moved closer to the OTE exit pupil than best focus.

-Note that the weak lenses are in the short wave channel only; webbpsf won't stop you from simulating a LW image with a weak lens, but that's not a real configuration that can be achieved with NIRCam.
+Note that the weak lenses are in the short wave channel only; stpsf won't stop you from simulating a LW image with a weak lens, but that's not a real configuration that can be achieved with NIRCam.